KemoPanzah/decore_Base/readme_de_en.md

 ### Preperation
 The preparation command creates all the necessary helper files in your app root directory.

-To prepare your application run ``` python.exe app.py prepare ``` in your project root directory.
+To prepare your application run ``` python app.py prepare ``` in your project root directory.
 Use Terminal in vscode or any other IDE.

 ### Development
 to develop your application use your debugger with profile ``` Decore app dev ``` in vscode.